jrd261/exp-docs/_pages/developers/guides/player-apps.md

 as a full angular user interface.
 Here are the important concepts:

 - Apps are just HTML5 web pages.
+- Apps can access and define configuration options.
 - Apps run inside iframes within the player.
 - Many apps can be playing simultaneously.
 - Apps can launch other apps, and manage and interact with other apps.